arangesh/GPCycleGAN/README.md

 ```

 ## Pre-trained Weights
-You can download our pre-trained (GPCycleGAN + gaze classifier) weights for both v2 IR and RGB data using [this link](https://drive.google.com/file/d/1FbYhyoSbCSo6l0b08a6kMPIgLwf7FHC-/view?usp=sharing).
+You can download our pre-trained model weights using [this link](https://drive.google.com/file/d/1FbYhyoSbCSo6l0b08a6kMPIgLwf7FHC-/view?usp=sharing).

-Config files, logs, results and snapshots from running the above scripts will be stored in the `GPCycleGAN/experiments` folder by default.
+Config files, logs, results, snapshots, and visualizations from running the above scripts will be stored in the `GPCycleGAN/experiments` folder by default.

 ## Citations
-If you find out data, code, and/or models useful in your research, please consider citing the respective papers:
+If you find our data, code, and/or models useful in your research, please consider citing the following papers:

     @inproceedings{vora2017generalizing,
       title={On generalizing driver gaze zone estimation using convolutional neural networks},